What Is Big Data Marketing?

 How Do Startups Use It to Grow Faster?

 Have you heard of Facebook’s magical moment that created explosive user growth?
-Facebook’s goal was to help connect an user with seven friends in 10 days.
+Their goal was to help connect a user with seven friends in 10 days.
 Have you ever wondered where that number came from?
-Or for Twitter, their goal to get an user to follow its first 30 users?
+Or for Twitter, to get an user to follow its first 30 users?

 Wouldn’t it be great if your marketing team knew what articles helped get the most sales?
 With this data, it’s easy for your marketing team to know exactly where they should put their focus.
 You could answer these kinds of questions if your team could leverage big data marketing.

 - Why big data matters to marketing, and your startup.

 - How big data can help today’s marketer and founder.